ElectionDataAnalysis/electiondata/docs/User_Guide.md

   * 'json-nested'
   * 'xml'
     * (required) must have `string_locations=from_field_values` or `string_locations=from_field_values,constant_over_file`
+    * (optional) if there are tags in the vote-count hierarchy that do not themselves contain data we want, list them in the `nesting_tags` parameter, e.g., `nesting_tags=contests,choices,jurisdictions,voteTypes`
   * 'flat_text' Any tab-, comma-, or other-separated table in a plain tabular text file.
     * (required) a field delimiter `flat_file_delimiter` to be specified (usually `flat_file_delimiter=,` for csv or `flat_file_delimiter=tab` for .txt)
   * [[ will be obsolete: `concatenated-blocks` Clarity format derived from xml]]